imazen/resizer-web/content/releases/3-1-alpha-2.md

 * [AutoRotate](/plugins/autorotate) - Automatically rotate the image based on the camera's gravity sensor data, with `&autorotate=true`
 * [Logging](/plugins/logging) - NLog wrapper to allow optional logging.
 Logging only implemented for DiskCache plugin at the moment.

-The Design bundle gets the these new plugins.
+The Design bundle gets these new plugins.
 If you've already bought the Design bundle, you get these for free!

 * [WicEncoder](/plugins/wic) - Encode jpegs with adjustable quality and subsampling settings.
 Encode GIFs and 8-bit PNGs with adjustable palette size and bit depth.
 * [WicDecoder](/plugins/wic) - Decode images using any WIC-enabled codec installed on the computer